tamlee123/Ecommerce-App/README.md

 frontend

 1. create UserListScreen and add it to app
-   . render a table of ID, NAME, EMAIL, IS SELLER, IS ADMIN and ACTIONS of edit and delete buttons . create redux tasks constant, action-listUsers, reducer and store
+   - render a table of ID, NAME, EMAIL, IS SELLER, IS ADMIN and ACTIONS of edit and delete buttons
+   - create redux tasks constant, action-listUsers, reducer and store
 2. implement delete button
-   . create redux tasks constant, action-deleteUser, reducer and store
+   - create redux tasks constant, action-deleteUser, reducer and store
 3. implement edit button
-   . create UserEditScreen and add it to app
+   - create UserEditScreen and add it to app
-   - render a form
+   - render a form of Name, Email, Is Seller, Is Admin and button Update
+   - redux - detailsUser
+   - implement button Update
+     . create redux tasks - constants, action-updateUser, reducer and store . redirect to uselist after update successfully

 backend

 1. create api address for getting all users - userRouter.get('/')
 2. create api address for deleting user - userRouter.delete('/:id'), condition: can not delete user if user is admin
+3. create api address for update - userRouter.put('/:id')

 XVIII: Deploy to Heroku